What Made the Red Man Red?: Legacy

 When the film has been syndicated on television, the native scene has often been removed.
 Because of concerns around the representation of Indigenous characters, and this song in particular, the 2002 film Return to Never Land did not feature any Indian characters.
-However, they appear physically in the tie-in videogame Peter Pan: Adventures in Never Land and in the Disney's Magic English series.
+However, they appear physically in the tie-in videogame Peter Pan: Adventures in Never Land.
 In Disney's Peter Pan, Jr. stage musical adaptation, the song is replaced by "What Makes the Brave Man Brave?", which focuses less on Native American stereotypes and more on what traits define a hero.

 During production of the 2015 Warner Bros. live-action film Pan, the film's developers made a deliberate choice to distance the character of Tiger Lily and her people from Native American heritage, and reimagined them as lacking any particular ethnicity, in order to "avoid the racial insensitivities of...
 Disney's 1953 animated film, which infamously featured the song 'What Made the Red Man Red?

 The song is sampled in the Frank Waln song of the same title, in which he raps about the legacy of genocide and colonialism and criticizes the original song for its alleged racism.
-The song was also sampled in "What's on Your Mind (Pure Energy)" by Information Society.